What We Do

 Our international trad dance festival

 Every spring since 2022 Pomegranates Festival becomes a platform for our diverse members to teach, learn and perform and thus sow the seeds and sequins of world trad dance across the country.
 Once again, from 25 to 30 April this year, Pomegranates explored the intrinsic links of world trad dance with art, film, fashion, and heritage crafts through exhibitions and tours, shows and workshops, residencies and family events.
-As we are already planning next year’s 5th edition, help us learn how we did and what you’d like to experience more of, so that we can reach new heights with Pomegranates 2026.
-With just over 10 questions and multiple surprise prizes, we do hope that you will spare a few minutes to share your views by 20 July 2025.
+We are already planning next year’s 5th edition.
+Do explore this year’s events, stories and videos by visiting our dedicated festival page.

 Our Resources about Traditional Dance as Intangible Cultural Heritage (ICH)